What Is the True Cost of Owning a Car?

 Cost of Maintenance

 Car maintenance costs can also vary quite a bit, and total up to several thousand dollars per year.
-If you have a new car from a reputable company, you can expect to pay less than $1,000 per year, on average.
+If you have a new car from a reputable company, you can expect to pay around $1,341 per year, on average.